On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: New Proposed Concept

 \section{New Proposed Concept}

-The new concept relies on a Transparent Spin (TS) Ring with a Figure-8 as a natural example of such a ring.
-TS ring offers new techniques for suppression of systematic effects and allows one to search for the EDM at any energy.
-In particular, the integrated effect of the whole ring on the magnetic moment is naturally canceled to zeroth order at any energy due to the TS property of the ring.
+The new concept relies on an ST ring design with Figure-8 being a natural example of such a ring.
+An ST ring offers new techniques for suppression of systematic effects and allows one to search for the EDM at any energy.
+In particular, the integrated effect of the whole ring on the magnetic moment is naturally canceled to zeroth order at any energy due to the ST property of the ring.
 Techniques for compensating the first and second order effects have also been developed~\cite{PhysRevLett.124.194801}.
-Thus, a TS ring can serve as an ideal base for high-precision spin experiments.
+Thus, an ST ring can serve as an ideal base for high-precision spin experiments.
 Moreover, it relies only on conventional accelerator technologies.

-The general principle of the EDM measurement in a TS ring is based on making the MDM spin rotation vanish.
-Observation of a spin rotation then indicates the presence of the EDM.
-This measurement requires compensation and account of systematic effects associated with the MDM.
+With the MDM spin rotation canceled, observation of a spin rotation then indicates presence of the EDM.
+This is the general principle of an EDM measurement in a storage ring.
+This measurement requires compensation and account of the systematic effects associated with the MDM.
 For example, one must eliminate the MDM spin effect due to closed orbit excursion and beam emittances.
-Closed orbit excursion is always present in a real ring but, in a TS, its spin effect can be precisely measured and compensated.
-This technique has been developed and verified by simulations while designing polarized beams in Figure-8 rings for the Jefferson Lab Electron-Ion Collider~\cite{PhysRevLett.124.194801}.
+Closed orbit excursion is always present in a real ring but, in an ST ring, its spin effect can be precisely measured and corrected.
+Such a correction can be done in a systematic way using only fields that are weak compared to the design fields.
+This technique has been developed and verified by simulations while designing polarized Figure-8 rings of the Jefferson Lab Electron-Ion Collider~\cite{PhysRevLett.124.194801}.
 The next-order spin effects arise due to the beam emittances and can be suppressed through ring optics design.